 Give up on the myth that there is a perfect homeschool.
 Or a single best curriculum.
 Or one way to do this crazy thing.

 And enjoy the freedom it brings to you and your kiddos.

-To be notified when we publish a new differently-wired homeschool blog post, sign up to download our free Child Interest Inventory so you can find out what your kiddo loves and you won’t miss a post.
+Sign up to download our free Child Interest Inventory so you can find out what your kiddo loves and you won’t miss a post.